 1) If Stephen is showing someone a picture on his cell phone, he’s obviously not one of “those who hide what they are.”
 If he was committing serious sins, he wouldn’t be advertising it with pictures on his phone!

 2) If you read 1 Corinthians about “bad association,” you see Paul is talking about ones who were preaching a different, erroneous doctrine.
 Paul wasn’t talking about ones who simply make other choices in their personal life in terms of entertainment and free time.

 The very disturbing part about shunning ones in the congregation is that Jehovah’s Witnesses are not supposed to have friends outside of the congregation, even avoiding extracurricular activities at school (sports, music, drama), as this would mean association with non-JWs.
 The only friends they’re allowed are those in the congregation.

-Interesting to note is that, in my decades as a JW, I knew many people just like Thomas, zealous and righteous and enthralled with everything, looking down their nose at everyone who wasn’t doing as much as them.
+Interesting to note is that, in my decades as a JW, I knew many people just like Thomas, zealous and righteous and enthralled with everything, looking down their noses at everyone who wasn’t doing as much as them.
 Many of them are now disfellowshipped or have fallen away, whereas many average, run-of-the-mill JWs are still in, still faithful, still trudging along.

-Might we consider if developing this practice of shunning in the congregation is not protecting you from anything but instead is just making you self-righteous and sinful in your own way?
+Might we consider if developing this practice of shunning in the congregation is not protecting you from anything, but instead is just making you self-righteous and, in turn, sinful in your own way?